laksh97/flutter_slider_indicators/README.md

 # flutter_slider_indicators

-A new Flutter project on Sliders, Indicators and PopUpMenuButton.
+A new Flutter project on Sliders, and Indicators.

 ## Getting Started
 A few resources to get you started if this is your first Flutter project: